platformsh/platformsh-docs/sites/platform/src/bestpractices/clean-repository.md

   - remove branches
 ---

-When a Git repository contains a high number of references and files, Git's performance can decrease.
+When a Git repository contains a high number of references and files, the performance of Git can decrease.
 This is why most Git providers have repository size limits in place (for more information, see the [GitHub](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github), [GitLab](https://docs.gitlab.com/ee/user/gitlab_com/index.html#account-and-limit-settings) and [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/reduce-repository-size/) documentation).

 The {{< vendor/name >}} API and [Console](../administration/web/_index.md) are closely tied to Git.
-When Git's performance decreases, {{< vendor/name >}} API servers also become slower.
+When the performance of Git decreases, {{< vendor/name >}} API servers also become slower.
 As a user, you can then experience significant latencies.
 If your repository becomes too large, your Console may even become unresponsive, leaving you unable to access your project.